d0nk3yhm/ESP8266_DNS_sinkhole/README.md

 5. Set the ESP IP as static ip
 6. Set the DNS on your device to the static ip you set.
 7. Go to http://theIPyouSet/ to see whats going on.
 You can click on "View Logs" or "update blacklist".
-8. The blacklist will automatically update itself using the provided URL every 24 hours, but can also be imidiatly updated using "update blacklist" button @ http://theIPyouSet/
+8. The blacklist will automatically update itself using the provided URL every 24 hours, but can also be immediately updated using "update blacklist" button @ http://theIPyouSet/